Snehalkmore/notes/CompletableFuture.md

 ```

 ### Methods from
 1. supplyAsync(): It complete its job asynchronously.
-The result of supplier is run by a task from ForkJoinPool.commonPool() as default.
+The result of SUPLIER interface is run by a task from ForkJoinPool.commonPool() as default.
 The supplyAsync() method returns CompletableFuture on which we can apply other methods.
-2. thenApply(): The method accepts function as an arguments.
+2. thenApply(): The method accepts Function as an arguments.
 It returns a new CompletableStage when this stage completes normally.
 The new stage use as the argument to the supplied function.
 3. join(): the method returns the result value when complete.
 It also throws a CompletionException (unchecked exception) if completed exceptionally.

 ```